theimowski/master-thesis/docs/section-research.md

 --------------

 Even though Web Development is usually associated with using imperative techniques, it's not completely uncommon to follow functional principles while creating Internet applications.
-Majority of web applications are built on top of the HTTP protocol.
+Majority of web applications are built on top of the Hypertext Transformation Protocol (HTTP) protocol.
 From a software engineer point of view, the HTTP protocol boils down to requests and responses.
 One could even think of a Web application as a general function of type `HTTPRequest -> HTTPResponse`.